 Cowpens National Battlefield's Youth Conservation Corps program is non-residential only.

-Summer Jobs for Youth at Cowpens National Battlefield
+Summer Work for Teens at Cowpens National Battlefield and Overmountain Victory National Historic Trail

-Are you a teenager looking for a challenging summer job?
-If so you may be interested in working for the National Park Service as a member of the Youth Conservation Corps at Cowpens National Battlefield.
-The Youth Conservation Corps (YCC) was established by Public Law 93-408 and is a summer employment program for young men and women between the ages of 15-18 who work, learn, and earn together on projects that further the development and conservation of the natural resources of the United States.
+For eight weeks local students will work and play at the NPS sites with Youth Conservation Corps (YCC).
+As members of the YCC, the students have a personal role in protecting the nation’s precious resources during this summer program.
+The YCC was established by Public Law 93-408 and is a summer employment program for young men and women between the ages of 15-18 who work, learn and earn together on projects that further the development and conservation of the natural resources of the United States.